-2.1.5.1 Cable
+2.1.5.1 Cable Services

-As of December 31, 2018, Videotron's cable network consisted of fibre-optic cable and of coaxial cable, covering approximately 2.9 million homes and serving approximately 2.3 million customers in the Province of Québec.
-Its network is the largest broadband network in the Province of Québec covering approximately 79% of premises.
+As of December 31, 2019, Videotron's cable network consisted of fibre-optic cable and of coaxial cable, covering approximately 2.9 million homes and serving approximately 2.4 million customers in the Province of Québec.
+Its network is the largest broadband network in the Province of Québec covering approximately 80% of premises.
 Its extensive network supports direct connectivity with networks in Ontario, the Maritimes and the United States.

 Videotron's cable television network is comprised of four distinct parts including signal acquisition networks, main headends, distribution networks and subscriber drops.
 The signal acquisition network picks up a wide variety of television, radio and multimedia signals.
 These signals and services originate from either a local source or content provider or are picked up from distant sites chosen for satellite or over-the-air reception quality and transmitted to the main headends by way of fibre-optic relay systems.
 Each main headend processes, modulates, scrambles and combines the signals in order to distribute them throughout the network.
 Each main headend is connected to the primary headend in order to receive the digital MPEG2/MPEG4 signals and the IP backbone for the Internet services.
 The first stage of this distribution consists of a fibre-optic link which distributes the signals to distribution or secondary headends.
 After that, the signal uses the hybrid fibre coaxial cable network made of wide-band optical nodes, amplifiers and coaxial cables capable of serving up to 30 km in radius from the distribution or secondary headends to the subscriber drops.
-The subscriber drop brings the signal into the customer's television set directly or, depending on the area or the services selected, through various types of customer equipment including set-top boxes and cable telephony modems.
+The subscriber drop brings the signal into the customer's television set directly or, depending on the area or the services selected, through various types of customer equipment including set-top boxes, gateways and modems.

-Videotron has adopted the hybrid fibre coaxial ("HFC") network architecture as the standard for its ongoing system upgrades.
+Videotron has adopted the hybrid fibre coaxial ("HFC") network architecture as the standard for its network.
 HFC network architecture combines the use of both fibre-optic and coaxial cables.
 Fibre-optic cable has good broadband frequency characteristics, noise immunity and physical durability and can carry hundreds of video and data channels over extended distances.
-Coaxial cable is less expensive and requires greater signal amplification in order to obtain the desired transmission levels for delivering channels.
+Coaxial cable requires greater signal amplification in order to obtain the desired transmission levels for delivering channels.
 In most systems, Videotron delivers its signals via fibre-optic cable from the headend to a group of optical nodes and then via coax to the homes passed served by the nodes.
-Videotron currently builds its network by implementing cells of 125 homes (which can evolve to 64 homes).
+Videotron builds its network by implementing cells of 125 homes.
 As a result of the modernization of its network, its network design now provides for average cells of 163 homes throughout its footprint.
-To allow for this configuration, secondary headends were put into operation in the Greater Montréal Area, in the Greater Québec City Area and in the Greater Gatineau City Area.
+To allow for this configuration, over the years, secondary headends were put into operation in the Greater Montréal Area, in the Greater Québec City Area and in the Greater Gatineau City Area.

 Remote secondary headends must also be connected with fibre-optic links.
 From the secondary headends to the homes, the customer services are provided through the transmission of a radiofrequency ("RF") signal which contains both downstream and upstream information (two-way).
 The loop structure of the two-way HFC networks brings reliability through redundancy, the cell size improves flexibility and capacity, while the reduced number of amplifiers separating the home from the headend improves signal quality and reliability.
-The HFC network design provided Videotron with significant flexibility to offer customized programming to individual cells, which is critical to its advanced services, such as VOD, Switched Digital Video Broadcast and the continued expansion of its interactive services.
+The HFC network design provided Videotron with significant flexibility to offer customized programming to individual cells.